Staggered Board: Meaning

 Example of Classified Board

-For example, Company XYZ is having three classes on the board, Class A would serve for 1 year, Class B would serve for 3 years and Class C would serve for 5 years.
-Moreover, there will be a pre-decided number of seats allocated for each class of directors, out of the total number of Board positions.
-In such a situation, at any point in time, a particular class is up for the election and so it avoids hostile takeovers.
-The Acquiring Company will not get 100% decision making power instantly.
+For example, Company XYZ is having three classes on the board, Class A would serve for 1 year, Class B would serve for 3 years, and Class C would serve for 5 years.
+Moreover, there will be a pre-decided number of seats allocated for each class of directors out of the total number of Board positions.
+In such a situation, a particular class is up for the election at any point in time, so it avoids hostile takeovers.
+The Acquiring Company will not get 100% decision-making power instantly.
 And the dilution of power would take place gradually in accordance with the remaining tenure of each class of board members.

-In the above example let’s say, Class A has 3 seats, Class B has 3 seats and Class C has 3 seats.
-The Acquiring Company will not get 100% decision making power instantly, because the tenure of Class A is 1 year for Class B is 3 years and Class C is 5 years.
+In the above example, let’s say Class A has 3 seats, Class B has 3 seats, and Class C has 3 seats.
+The Acquiring Company will not get 100% decision-making power instantly because the tenure of Class A is 1 year for Class B is 3 years, and Class C is 5 years.
 After the election of Class A, they have to wait for Class B’s election and later Class C’s election.
-And as a result, they have to wait for at least another 2-3 years before getting the majority on the Board of Directors, under this structure.
-This makes it unattractive for takeover.
+And as a result, they have to wait for at least another 2-3 years before getting the majority on the Board of Directors under this structure.
+This makes it unattractive for a takeover.